Vector lineart tutorial

 Thankfully, vector has another handy option for this.
 Once again, since vector is a bunch of coordinates, it’s very easy for the program to calculate where exactly the center of a line is.
 If you get out the control point tool and hover over a line, you can see exactly where those coordinates are.

 In your bucket fill tool options, disable area scaling and toggle the option that says “fill up to vector path”.
+These options exist in the magic wand tool as well.

 Now, try using your bucket tool to do your masking and you’ll see it does a much better job at it.